 Readiness Checklist: How to Get Started with E‑Signatures Right Now

-The biggest challenge is knowing where to begin.
+The biggest challenge in adopting and deploying a robust electronic signature solution is often knowing where to begin.
 There are plenty of considerations around authentication options like biometrics, types of electronic signature, audit trails, electronic records, and more.
 What are my signature requirements and level of security?
 Do I need an advanced electronic signature or a qualified electronic signature validated with a digital certificate from a certificate authority or a trust services provider?
 Do my electronic documents need digital signatures built on private key infrastructure or public key infrastructure (PKI)?

 There are many questions and avenues to research ahead of you.
 For now, let’s start with whether your existing environment can support electronic signature software.
 In this blog, we will cover the various implementation options as well as the top technical requirements to deploying electronic signatures in your organization.